 The usual site of TB is the lungs (pulmonary TB), but other organs can be involved.
 In the United States, most people with primary tuberculosis get better and have no further evidence of disease.
 Disseminated TB develops in the small number of infected people whose immune systems do not successfully contain the primary infection.

 Disseminated disease can occur within weeks of the primary infection.
 Sometimes, it does not occur until years after you become infected.
 You are more likely to get this type of TB if you have a weakened immune system due to disease (such as AIDS) or certain medicines.
 Infants and older adults are also at higher risk.

 Your risk of catching TB increases if you:

 - Are around people who have the disease (such as during overseas travel)

 The following factors can increase the rate of TB infection in a population:

 - Increase in HIV infections

-- Increase in number of homeless people (poor environment and nutrition)
+- Increase in number of homeless people with unstable housing (poor environment and nutrition)